 Purpose 2

 Message from our Executive 3

 Our network 4

 Our service area 4

 What is shaping our plans?
 5

 Our engagement program 5

 Safety first - a no compromise approach 6

-Making electricity accessible, safe, secure and reliable 7
+Making electricity affordable, accessible, safe, secure and reliable 7

 The growth in solar energy 8

 The changing use of the network 9

 Looking at trends in electricity use 10

 Electric Vehicles 10

 How is the network performing?
 Where are we focusing?
 11

 Last summer the network supplied record electricity demand 11

 Did you know 12

 Energex network reliability 13

 Managing an ageing network 14

 Using technology to deliver smarter solutions 15

-Major projects 2021-22 16

-Building community resilience 16
+High impact weather events 16

 Finding the best solutions together 17

 Sustainability - the future is in an intelligent grid 17

 Improving our connection process 17

 Customer led technologies 18

 Demand management and other non-network solutions 18

 We are open to exploring the alternatives 19

 Our online interactive network map 20

 Our belief 21